 Eastleigh’s trophy joy came in the 2011/2012 Hampshire Senior Cup.
 In a final played at Southampton’s St Mary’s Stadium against AFC Totton – on a night which featured the first live testing of goal-line technology – the Spitfires were 2-0 winners.

 Eastleigh can lay claim to their part in football history then, but they hope to make headlines all of their own in the coming years.
 The high ambition of all involved with the club comes at no cost to the inclusive and fan friendly atmosphere which exists at the Silverlake Stadium.
 That is a fact to which founder, Director, and Life President, Derik Brooks will undoubtedly testify.

-Eastleigh’s success didn’t stop there, promotion was gained from the Conference South in 2014 where they won the league title.
-The following season saw the Spitfires make the play-off however they couldn’t get passes a strong Grimsby Town outfit who went on to gain promotion.
-The following season saw an impressive FA Cup run which Eastleigh took championship Bolton Wanderers to a reply.
-The following season was the same story with Eastleigh loosing away to Championship team Brentford.
+Eastleigh’s success didn’t stop there – promotion was gained from the Conference South in 2014, where they won the league title.
+The following season, the Spitfires made the play-offs, however they couldn’t get past a strong Grimsby Town outfit who went on to gain promotion.
+The following season saw an impressive FA Cup run, in which Eastleigh took Championship side Bolton Wanderers to a replay.
+The following season was the same story, with Eastleigh losing away to Championship team Brentford in the Third Round.

 Southampton International Airport (previously known as Eastleigh Airport) was home for the assembly of the Supermarine Type F37/34 Spitfire once the aircraft had been built in nearby Woolston.

 The F37/34’s maiden flight, piloted by ‘Mutt’ Summers’ and watched by designer R.J.
 Mitchell, took place at Eastleigh Airport on 5th March 1936.